AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SmartPlacementSystems/CreatingObjectPlacementPredictionModel.md

 local objectPlacementLabelVectorToTrain = {}

-local function onPlacement(...) -- All the features from the previous feature matrix.
+local function onPlacement(Player, ...) -- All the features from the previous feature matrix.

  local objectPlacementUnwrappedFeatureVector = {